pranav-k-jha/java-maven-project/README.md

 Deployed client/server-based distributed architecture using a free-tier cloud virtual machine.

-Utilized Jetty, Tomcat, or Spring framework as the server (Java-based Web Servers).
+Utilized Jetty framework as the server (Java-based Web Servers).

 Designed open APIs for GET and POST methods for Audio item resource representation.